epritchard13/FPGA-DAW/doc/DFT.md

+# Practical Interpretation of the DFT (Discrete Fourier Transform)
 ## Why do we want a DFT?
 Let's say that we have a discrete time signal of a finite length, and we want to do some processing that involves the frequency domain.